fcomb/fcomb/TECHDEBT.md

 * Check `available` node IP address for uniqueness and resolve conflicts
 * Add container messages queue for sequential command applying
 * Queue for container actions (start, stop, terminate, restart)
+* Add terminating state to container before terminating and terminate it only after successful termination on docker node

 ## Remote